kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

     --kds-global-address grpcs://`<global-kds-address>` | kubectl apply -f -
     ```

-    where `zone` is the same value for all remote control planes in the same zone.
+    where `zone` is the same value for all zone control planes in the same zone.

 :::
 ::: tab "Helm"

-1. On each remote control plane, run:
+1. On each zone control plane, run:

     ```bash
     helm install kuma \